Quick Tip – Testing Stain on Scrap Wood First

 The Right Way to Test

-Use scrap from the same board as your project.
-Sand it identically.
-Apply the same number of coats you plan for the final piece.
-Let it dry completely before judging the color.
+Probably should have led with this section, honestly.
+Use scrap from the same board as your project — this part is critical.
+Sand it identically to your workpiece.
+Apply the same number of coats you’re planning for the final piece.
+Then let it dry completely before judging the color.
+Wet stain looks nothing like dry stain, and that’s tripped me up more than once.

 Common Mistakes

-Testing on a different wood species gives false results.
-So does judging wet stain color.
-Always wait for full drying, which can take 24 hours depending on conditions.
+Testing on a different wood species gives you false results.
+So does judging wet stain color — it always looks darker and richer when it’s still wet.
+Wait for full drying, which can take a solid 24 hours depending on conditions.
+I know it’s hard to be patient, but trust me on this one.

-This simple practice becomes second nature once you experience the relief of catching a bad color match before ruining your project.
+That’s what makes this practice endearing to us detail-oriented woodworkers — once you experience the relief of catching a bad color match before ruining your project, it becomes second nature.
+You’ll never skip this step again.

 Author & Expert